 - Appoint a board member responsible for the school's safeguarding arrangements

-- Facilitate a whole-school or college approach to safeguarding - safeguarding and child protection to be "at the forefront" and underpin all relevant aspects of process and policy development
+- Facilitate a whole-school approach to safeguarding – making sure that safeguarding and child protection are 'at the forefront' and underpin all relevant aspects of process and policy development

 - Make sure your DSL:

 - Is from the SLT

 - Has the duty of lead responsibility for safeguarding and child protection (including online safety) explicitly in their job description

 - Has the appropriate status and authority, and additional time, funding, training, resources and support needed to carry out their role effectively

 - Make sure children are taught about safeguarding, including online safety and where necessary that teaching is adapted for those with specific needs and vulnerabilities, including victims of abuse and some pupils with special educational needs (SEN) and/or disabilities

 - Ensure any systems, processes and policies operate with the pupil's best interests at heart

 The sections below go into detail about each of your, and your school's, responsibilities:

 Your school must have effective safeguarding policies in place, which should be given to all staff at induction.